marklogic/marklogic-docker/README.md

 ### Persistent Data Directory

+> Prior to the following section please note the docker documentation on [persistent data](https://docs.docker.com/get-started/05_persisting_data/)

 A MarkLogic Server Docker container is always instantiated with a volume (`/var/opt/MarkLogic`).

 Run the following command to instantiate a container: